Organisation for Joint Armament Cooperation: History

 OCCAR was established on 12 November 1996 by the Defence Ministers of France, Germany, Italy and the United Kingdom.
 Legal status was not achieved, however, until January 2001 when the parliaments of the four founding states ratified the OCCAR Convention.
 Other European nations may join OCCAR, subject to their actual involvement in a substantive collaborative equipment programme involving at least one OCCAR partner and ratification of the OCCAR Convention.
 Belgium and Spain joined the organisation in respectively 2003 and 2005.

 Other states can participate to OCCAR programmes without becoming a member state.
 Currently the European Union member states and/or NATO members Turkey, Netherlands, Luxembourg, Finland, Sweden, Lithuania and Poland participate in one or more OCCAR programmes without being formal members.
+Australia also participates in OCCAR as a non-member with a focus on the Boxer, Tiger ARH and MU-90 Impact platforms.

+In 2023 Australia became the first non-European country to act as a participating state as part of OCCAR when it signed onto the MU-90 In-service support program.
+In November 2023 the Netherlands voiced its intention to join OCCAR.

 Structure

 The highest decision-making body within OCCAR as corporate organisation is the Board of Supervisors (BoS).
 Each OCCAR programmes is supervised by a Programme Board (strategic decisions) and a Programme Committee (operational decisions).
 The programmes are executed by the OCCAR Executive Administration (OCCAR-EA) in accordance with the decisions of the supervisory bodies.
-OCCAR-EA is headed by the OCCAR Director (Matteo Bisceglia since September 2019) and consists of a Central Office and the Programme Divisions.
+OCCAR-EA is headed by the OCCAR Director (Joachim Sucker since Feb 2023) and consists of a Central Office and the Programme Divisions.
 OCCAR-EA employs over 300 staff members.